dansc0de/cc-k8s/README.md

 In this assignment, you will deploy a WordPress application on a local Kubernetes cluster using KinD (Kubernetes in Docker).
 KinD is a tool for running local Kubernetes clusters using Docker container nodes.

+**PLEASE READ** - all changes must be included in manifest files in the config directory.
+Otherwise I cannot properly grade your submission.

 ## Prerequisites

 Before you begin, make sure you have the following prerequisites set up on your system: